tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start.md

 zbctl create instance camunda-cloud-quick-start
 ```

-As a result you will get the following output, which contains among others the `workflowInstanceKey`:
+As a result, you'll get the following output, which contains, among others, the `workflowInstanceKey`:

 ```bash
 {